 Felix Hernandez News Archive

-Hernandez threw eight shutout innings Friday, allowing five hits and no walks with seven strikeouts at Toronto.
+Hernandez pitched seven innings of one-run ball Friday, allowing five hits and no walks with 10 strikeouts against the Orioles in yet another dominating outing.